Subcompact cardinals, type omission and ladder systems: Type omission and pi11 -subcompactness

 \begin{definition} Let $\kappa \leq \lambda$ be cardinals and let $\mathcal{L}$ be a logic extending first order logic.
-We say that \emph{$\kappa$-$\mathcal{L}$-compactness with type omission for languages of size $\lambda$} holds if for every $T$ an $\mathcal{L}$-theory and $p$ an $\mathcal{L}$-type such that for club many pairs $T' \cup p'\in P_\kappa (T \cup p)$ there is a model for $T'$ that omits $p'$, then there is a model that realizes $T$ and omits $p$. \end{definition} We remark that omitting larger types is easier while realizing larger theories is more difficult.
+We say that \emph{$\kappa$-$\mathcal{L}$-compactness with type omission for languages of size $\lambda$} holds if for every $\mathcal{L}$-theory $T$ and $\mathcal{L}$-type $p$ such that for club many $T' \cup p'\in P_\kappa (T \cup p)$ there is a model of $T'$ that omits $p'$, then there is a model that realizes the theory $T$ and omits the type $p$. \end{definition} We remark that omitting larger types is easier while realizing larger theories is more difficult.
 In particular, any omitable type has a non-omitable subtype (e.g., the empty subtype is non-omitable).
 Thus, the restriction of the pairs of sub-theory and sub-type to some club is somewhat natural.

-In \cite{Benda78}, Benda prove that compactness of type omission over $\mathcal{L}_{\kappa,\kappa}$ over arbitrary languages is equivalent to supercompactness.
-We give a different argument that provides a local equivalence.
-We also reduce the portion of infinitary quantifiers further, to merely a single fixed $\mathcal{L}_{\omega_1,\omega_1}$-sentence in the theory part.
+Benda prove \cite{Benda78} that compactness of type omission over $\mathcal{L}_{\kappa,\kappa}$ over arbitrary languages is equivalent to supercompactness.
+We give a different argument that provides a local equivalence and use only first order types and theories, with no infinitary quantifiers and connectors.